narayand16/narayand16/README.md

-- 👋 Hi, I’m Narayan , a passionate Javascript (UI) developer
+- 👋 Hi, I’m Narayan , a passionate Front End developer
 - 🌱 I’m currently working on javascript frameworks like Angular, React.
 I also like to design the web applications
 - 💞️ I’m looking to collaborate on open source projects or any other collaboration work
 - 📫 Feel free to reach out to me at narayandeshmukh16@gmail.com or you can connect with me at https://www.linkedin.com/in/narayand16